mabels/certs4mikrotik/README.md

 # Certs4MikroTik

-Automated SSL/TLS certificate management and deployment for MikroTik routers using Kubernetes, cert-manager, and external-dns.
+Automated SSL/TLS certificate management and deployment for MikroTik routers and Reolink cameras using Kubernetes, cert-manager, and external-dns.

 ## Overview

 This project automates the process of:
-1. Creating DNS records for your MikroTik routers via external-dns
+1. Creating DNS records for your devices via external-dns
 2. Requesting and managing SSL/TLS certificates via cert-manager and Let's Encrypt
-3. Uploading certificates to MikroTik routers via their API (SSL or plain)
+3. Uploading certificates to devices:
+   - **MikroTik routers** via RouterOS API (SSL or plain)
+   - **Reolink cameras** via HTTP API

 ## Features

 - ✅ **Automatic certificate management** - Uses cert-manager to automatically request and renew certificates
 - ✅ **DNS automation** - Creates DNS records automatically via external-dns
+- ✅ **Multi-device support** - Supports both MikroTik routers and Reolink cameras
-- ✅ **SSL/TLS API support** - Connects via SSL (port 8729) with certificate verification disabled
+- ✅ **SSL/TLS API support** - Connects via SSL (port 8729) with certificate verification disabled for MikroTik
-- ✅ **Fallback to plain** - Falls back to plain API (port 8728) if SSL is unavailable
+- ✅ **Fallback to plain** - Falls back to plain API (port 8728) if SSL is unavailable for MikroTik
 - ✅ **Kubernetes native** - Runs as a CronJob in your Kubernetes cluster
-- ✅ **Multiple routers** - Manages certificates for multiple routers from a single configuration
+- ✅ **Multiple devices** - Manages certificates for multiple devices from a single configuration

 ## Prerequisites